Zoe Terakes

-Zoe Terakes (born March 22, 2000) is an Australian actor who most notably played Reb Keane in Wentworth.
+Zoe Terakes (/təˈrækɪs/) is an Australian actor.
+They are known for playing Reb Keane in the series Wentworth (2020–2021) and Hayley in the horror film Talk to Me (2022).

-Education
+Early life and education

 Terakes attended SCEGGS Darlinghurst for high school.
-Terakes had not considered acting as a career, until their grade 11 drama teacher recommended visiting an agent who ended up securing them work.
+Terakes had not considered acting as a career, until their grade 11 drama teacher recommended visiting an agent who ended up securing their work.
 They completed their HSC whilst appearing on stage in A View from the Bridge, a theatre production in Sydney from director Iain Sinclair.